ErikWittern/web-api-benchmarking-data/README.md

 * `httpget_output.csv` contains data about performing an HTTP GET request to each endpoint every 5 minutes.
 Per request, the timestamp, the HTTP status code, the latency in milliseconds, and the response size in byte are stated.
 * `httpgets_output.csv` contains data about performing an HTTPS GET request to each endpoint every 5 minutes.
 Per request, the timestamp, the HTTP status code, the latency in milliseconds, and the response size in byte are stated.
-* `ping_output.csv` contains data about performing a ping request (using the ICMP protocol) to each endpoint every 5 minutes.
-Per request, the timestamp at the beginning and end of the request are contained.
-The pingability measure denotes how many of 5 subsequent ping requests succeeded.
+* `ping_output.csv` contains data about performing ping requests (using the ICMP protocol) to each endpoint every 5 minutes.
+Per request, the timestamp at the beginning and end of the request period are contained.
+The pingability denotes how many of 5 ping requests, which followed one another immediately, succeeded.
 Finally, we provide the average latency across the 5 ping requests.
 * `errors.log` contains logged error messages in case that HTTP or HTTPS GET requests failed.
-They can be correlated to the other HTTP and HTTPS request data by means of the invoked endpoint and the timestamp.
+The error log entries can be correlated to the other HTTP and HTTPS request data by means of the invoked endpoint and the timestamp.

 ## Web API anonymization